Social

 Furthermore, as stated in our Human Rights Policy, we require our suppliers to understand and comply with the ILO Tripartite declaration of principles concerning multinational enterprises and social policy and ILO Declaration on Fundamental Principles and Rights at Work.
 We expect compliance through the voluntary efforts of our suppliers, even if the ILO principles are not adequately protected by local law.

-Suntory Group Supplier Guidelines PDF
+Suntory Group Partner Guidelines PDF

 Green procurement is selecting items and services that consider the environment, such as by not including hazardous substances or efficient use of resources, when selecting ingredients, materials and equipment to purchase.